Derealization Is Just Anxiety: How to Permanently Recover

 Do you believe that derealization can be overcome?

-Who Suffers From Derealisation?
+Who Suffers From Derealization?

-As I touched on in the introduction, derealisation is closely linked to anxiety and the hyper-focused thinking states that anxiety-prone people find themselves slipping into.
+As I touched on in the introduction, derealization is closely linked to anxiety and the hyper-focused thinking states that anxiety-prone people find themselves slipping into.
 For this reason, it is also sometimes experienced by sufferers of OCD.

-What Is Dissociation?
+What Is Anxiety-Induced Dissociation?

-Based on my neuroscience background and my personal experience (as well as extensive open-minded research), I can confidently say that derealisation is caused by an abnormal obsession with dissociation and unreality.
+Based on my neuroscience background and my personal experience (as well as extensive open-minded research), I can confidently say that derealization is caused by an abnormal obsession with dissociation and unreality.
 Mild levels of dissociation are perfectly normal.
 After all, to have a human brain is to experience some strange sensations from time to time.
 This is because we are never as "fixed" in reality as we think; our brains create what we call "reality".
 This means that when neurotransmitters are offset due to stress, or adrenaline is acting on the body, it is common for us to feel some "floaty" sensations, or to begin to feel that we are perceiving the world differently to normal.
 We are perceiving it differently, and that is okay.
 That shouldn't scare us, because it isn't like it spirals out of control and renders us unable to live/speak/work.
 The key is to not expect to see the world in the same way 24/7, since you have a brain that is constantly being altered by stress levels, other hormones and whatever food you're consuming.

 When neurotransmitters are offset due to stress, or adrenaline is acting on the body for prolonged periods of time, it is common for us to feel some "floaty" sensations, or to begin to feel that we are perceiving the world differently to normal.
 This is because our brain's physicality is essentially changing, and therefore, the way that we view the world will naturally shift too (just as simply drinking coffee can make the world seem more beautiful and bright.
 This doesn't worry you, right?
 But, even this could get weird if you focused on it enough).